 Call to make an urgent appointment with Ahmeys if:

 - You or your child has had diarrhoea for more than seven days

 - You are worried about a baby under 12 months

-- Your child stops breast or bottle feeding
+- Your child stops breast or bottle-feeding

-- Your child under five years has signs of dehydration (fewer wet nappies, seem drowsy, breathe fast, have few or no tears when they cry, have a sunken fontanelle (soft spot on their head that sinks inwards), have a dry mouth, dark-yellow or strong-smelling urine or cold and blotchy-looking feet and hands)
+- Your child under five years has signs of dehydration (fewer wet nappies, seem drowsy, breath fast, have few or no tears when they cry, have a sunken fontanelle (soft spot on their head that sinks inwards), have a dry mouth, dark-yellow or strong-smelling urine or cold and blotchy-looking feet and hands)

 - You or your child (over five years) still have signs of dehydration after using oral rehydration sachets

 - You or your child cannot keep fluid down

 - You or your child have bloody diarrhoea or rectal bleeding